rails/rails/guides/source/rails_on_rack.md

 ### Rails Application's Rack Object

 `ApplicationName::Application` is the primary Rack application object of a Rails application.
-Any Rack compliant web server should be using `ApplicationName::Application` object to serve a Rails application.
+Any Rack compliant web server should be using `ApplicationName::Application` object to serve a Rails application. `Rails.application` refers to the same application object.

 ### `rails server`